DaveFlater/DRD/README.md

-# Dynamic Range Destroyer (DRD) LV2 plugin
+# Dynamic Range Destroyer LV2 plugin (DRD.lv2)

 © 2025 David Flater<br>
 [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html)

 ## Overview

-Dynamic Range Destroyer (DRD) is an audio compressor plugin that aims to remove changes in volume from an audio stream.
-This effect is also called automatic volume levelling or volume normalization.
+Dynamic Range Destroyer (DRD.lv2 or simply DRD) is an audio compressor plugin that aims to remove changes in volume from an audio stream.
+This effect is also called auto volume levelling, volume normalization, or "stable volume."
 It supports mono, stereo, 6-channel, and 8-channel streams, and it preserves the balance among channels.

+With default settings, DRD provides stronger compression than the "stable volume" switch of [YouTube](https://youtube.com/) while causing less distortion than a peak limiter with high pre-gain.

 ## Build and install